Raz-JR/plant-care-system/README.md

 ###### Submission Instructions
 1. Clone the repository
 2. Complete your project as instructed and ensure to commit all the code to your local repo.
-3. Create a git bundle and email it to Hazel Chan/Dean Delpeache.
+3. Create a git bundle and email it to us

 Please Note: Do not create branches and commit code to the remote repository.
 The repository will be cleaned up periodically and you will end up losing all your code should you push your brances and changes to it.